Jilani7/K-Nearest-Neighbour/README.md

-# K-Nearest-Neighbour
+# K-Nearest-Neighbour Classifier

-K-Nearest-Neighbour in Python from Scratch
+K-Nearest-Neighbour Algorithm in Python from Scratch